Joan Parkins: Later life

 Parkins had a request to turn professional, and while she was considering it, she began working on the switchboard at Gowlings in 1941.
 Her father died during that time, and in 1942, she married a young lawyer from the firm: Gordon Henderson.
-Ian Scott referred to him as "the best all-around lawyer the profession has produced since the War."
 She subsequently did not go professional in figure skating and did not take a job.

 In 1974, she and Joyce Loeb (wife of David Loeb) founded Capital Convention Services.

 She was on the board of various organizations, including Skate Canada, Selkirk Communications, and the Stratford Festival.
 In 1989, she was appointed chairman of the board of the Ottawa Civic Hospital foundation.

 She and her husband set up the Gordon and Joan Henderson Endowment Fund at the Ottawa Hospital and The Gordon and Joan Henderson Family Fund at the Community Foundation of Ottawa.

 She died on June 1, 2013, at the age of 90.

 Family

 Parkins was the eldest of John and Jennie Parkins's four children.
 In 1942 she married Gordon Henderson and was married for 55 years until he died in 1993.
 They had three children: Joanne, Gordon, and Robert, and nine grandchildren, including Stuart Henderson.